dnzng/vue-element-dialog/README.md

 ### props and events

-The second parameter is uesd to configure all of props and events supported by `el-dialog`. e.g:
+The second parameter is uesd to configure all of the props and events supported by `el-dialog`. e.g.

 ```js
 this.$dialog(YourComponent, {